wp-plugins/cpo-widgets/readme.txt

 5. Display a list of links to your social profiles

 == Changelog ==

+= 1.0.2 =
+* Removed Twitter icon from Latest Tweets to save space.
+* Added a post type field to recent posts widget, so you may choose which ones to display.
+* Fixed the styling on recent posts to accommodate posts without thumbnails.

+= 1.0.1 =
+* Minor fixes to styling.

 = 1.0 =
 * Plugin release, yay!